-Yoga Festival Packing Checklist: Top Ten Things to Bring.
+Yoga Festival Packing Checklist: Top Ten Things to Bring!

 Overall, yoga is all about union: you know, fitting in.

 1. Wear Feather Earrings or hair extensions that come from abused chickens and whose faddishness is adversely effecting fisherman (who are often the best environmentalists among us).
-Feathers in your care say “hippie” about as eloquently as driving an SUV to your yoga class does.
+Feathers in your hair say “hippie” about as eloquently as driving an SUV to your yoga class does.

 2. Practice your favorite Spiritual Materialism Catch-Phrases.
 Jai Hanuman!
 Namaste!
 No need to know what it means, so long as you say it enthusiastically—as if you were saying “Fuck Yeah!”
 Bone up on your spiritual treefort password lingo (you don’t need to know what these terms mean, but make sure you pepper them throughout your normal watercooler talk): namaste, efficacy, peace, love, open up, resonating, what else?